GodAlecs/LimitatiBot/README.md

 The bot was created on 02/02/2022, there will be many more updates in the future.

+Visit my site web for more information of the developer: godalecs.it / api.godalecs.it

 # ✅ Features
 - 7 Languages available
 - 100% Configurable